efore we try to answer this important question, we need to understand how scams, fraud and fraud prevention have developed in the last few years.

 There are lots of things that the banks could have done, and some of them are listed here but the one that tops my list is Confirmation of Payee.
 I will explain why.

 The Risks of the Faster Payment System (FPS)

 When FPS was launched on 27 May 2008 it was based on the use of the Sort Code and Account Number to route the payment to the Payee’s (or beneficiary’s) account at the Receiving Bank.
 FPS made no reference to or use of the Account Name that the Payer had used to identify the intended Payee.

 In my view a thorough and detailed analysis of the risks associated with the introduction of ‘instant payments based solely on an unverifiable sort code and account number’ should have resulted in the development of appropriate security protocols.
-There were obvious risks.
+There were obvious risks of not having CoP.